hoomanb1/nexus-iq-waivers-dashboard/README.md

 ## Nodejs Reverse Proxy

-If you choose to use the dashboard’s default nodejs reverse proxy, below is the directory structure of the server:
+If you choose to use the dashboard’s default nodejs reverse proxy, below is the instructions to build and run it.

 ### Building the reverse proxy
 Please run the following command to build the project and have necessary dependencies available: